sheyman/docs-barbican/api-docs/general-api-info/contract-version.rst

 Rackspace Cloud Keep contract version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Rackspace Cloud Keep version defines the contract and build
+The |product name| version defines the contract and build
 information for the API.

 The contract version denotes the data model and behavior that the API